 (Don’t worry—this isn’t about over-developed gratitude or about implying that your sub is the only reason you can have such fabulous things.
 Instead, it’s about joyfully, greedily, or sensually accepting and then exclaiming over every gift, and in my experience, it’s particularly attractive to heterosexual male subs who’ve been trained by society to woo women with money.)

 This last style of play comes from the cultural teaching (particularly American and particularly aimed at men) that a person’s value is directly tied to their ability to provide for someone else.
 In philosophical financial domination, it is the submissive’s duty to work and toil to provide for the dominant.
 The sub here is a workhorse, and while there’s an element of adoration, the primary expression is of servitude and sacrifice.

 The beauty of financial domination, just like any kink, is that there’s never just one way to play.
 It can always be tailored to the players’ individual interests and desires.

 Do you find any of these approaches to money kink titillating?
 I’d love to hear about it in the comments!

 If you’re interested in learning more about how to make findom your own—and how to do it ethically, consensually, and in a way that’s fun for everyone involved—I’d love to show you.
-Apply for my upcoming two-day ethical financial domination virtual intensive (registration ends April 14th or you’ll have to wait until next year).
+Apply for my upcoming two-day ethical financial domination virtual intensive, which will take place on October 21-22, 2023.
 This fully immersive workshop empowers attendees to transform their personal approaches with personalized insight, an environment of encouragement and support, and an opportunity to develop an authentic, ethical approach to exploring financial fetish with clients and submissives.